Jordan Ifueko: Early life

-Jordan Ifueko was born in Southern California to two Nigerian parents who migrated to the United States; her mother is from the Yoruba tribe while her father is from the Bini tribe.
-Ifueko stated she grew up listening to West African folktales which were narrated by her mother.
+Jordan Ifueko was born in Southern California to two Nigerian parents who migrated to the United States; her mother is from the Yoruba nationality while her father is from the Bini nationality.
+Ifueko stated she grew up listening to West African folktales narrated by her mother.
 She was home schooled by her parents and attended George Fox University in Oregon.
 She is married and lives in Atlanta with her family.